topology-foundation/docs-drp/docs/tutorials/grid.md

 });
 ```

 We are already familiar with `node.start()` which starts the topology node.
-The new addition here is the `render` call, which in this case will perform the initial rendering of the UI.
+The new addition here is the `render` call, which in this case will perform the initial UI rendering.

-We also change the `addCustomGroupMessageHandler` to update the `peers` and `discoveryPeers` global variables, and then call the `render` function.
-What this achieves is that every time a new message regarding the discovery of nearby peers is received, we will re-render the UI, which in this case updates the `peers` and `discoveryPeers` displayed on the UI.
+The `addCustomGroupMessageHandler` updates the `peers` and `discoveryPeers` global variables and triggers a re-render.
+This ensures that the UI updates whenever we receive messages about newly discovered peers, which in this case updates the `peers` and `discoveryPeers` displayed on the UI.

 ```ts
 const buttonCreate = <HTMLButtonElement>document.getElementById("createGrid");